PghTechFest/pghtechfest.github.com/Sessions.md

 <hr/>
 <h3 >Javascript - Only Three Bad Parts</h3>
 <h4 ><a href="Speakers.html#johnkpaul">John K. Paul</a></h4>
-<p >Douglas Crockford's book “Javascript: The Good Parts,” is one of the best selling javascript books of all time and is only 176 pages long.
-For most developers,  there's an tacit belief that the rest of Javascript falls under “bad.”
-There are websites dedicated to these list of language mis-features and anti-patterns, and dozens of blog posts about how to avoid the “bad” in your own code.
+<p >Douglas Crockford's book "Javascript: The Good Parts," is one of the best selling javascript books of all time and is only 176 pages long.
+For most developers,  there's an tacit belief that the rest of Javascript falls under "bad."
+There are websites dedicated to these list of language mis-features and anti-patterns, and dozens of blog posts about how to avoid the "bad" in your own code.

-I don't think that these most of these things are actually “bad”.
+I don't think that these most of these things are actually "bad".
 In their day to day, developers don't need to worry about all of these smaller issues .Chances are, a javascript developer has encountered these difficult issues, learned the solution, and then immediately absorbed the concepts.

-I'm going to explain to you, the real three “bad” parts of the language.
+I'm going to explain to you, the real three "bad" parts of the language.
 These are the three javascript specific features that are the most likely to trip up a javascript developer.
 Once you innately understand these three issues, you will become significantly more productive in javascript, and will be a lot less confused when reading through large javascript code bases.

 I'll be walking you through three concepts within javascript semantics:
-1) What on earth does “this” mean?
+1) What on earth does "this" mean?
 2) How does prototypical inheritance work?
 3) What's the difference between a function expression and function declaration, and why do I care?</p>
 <h4 >Room 3</h4>